The Sunbrella Collection

-The Sunbrella® Ventana Collection of performance fabrics for the Shade Store blends stylish design with the unparalleled performance of Sunbrella fabrics.
-From subtle solids to bold patterns, fabrics in the Sunbrella Ventana Collection are not only high in style, but deliver the legendary fade-resistant qualities of Sunbrella fabrics.
+The Sunbrella® Ventana Collection of performance fabrics for the Shade Store blends stylish design with the unparalleled performance of Sunbrella® fabrics.
+The Sunbrella® Ventana Collection is not only high in style, but delivers the legendary fade-resistant qualities of Sunbrella® fabrics.

 VENTANA COLLECTION® AND SUNBRELLA® ARE REGISTERED TRADEMARKS OF GLEN RAVEN, INC.